izeigerman/akkeeper/README.md

 * Allows to launch and terminate instances at runtime.
 * Application Master fault tolerance.
 Rejoins the existing cluster after restart.

-Note: Akkeeper doesn't provide any strategies of handling unreachable cluster nodes.
-This behaviour has to be defined by a user.

 Here are several ways of how Akkeeper can be useful for your project:
 * Distribute your microservices using Akkeeper.
 * Keep your master service(s) separately and use Akkeeper to launch new workers/executors on demand.